sucaba/IronTextLibrary/README.md

 - Supports vocabularies of lexical and syntax rules which can be reused in different languages

-- Generic methods can be used as a 'template rules'
+- Generic methods can be used as 'template rules'

 - Allows defining language abstraction using interfaces and abstract classes which can have multiple implementations for different parsing tasks.